like22-Bern/like22-Bern.github.io/_pages/program.md

 # Tentative schedule (to be confirmed)

+The first day of the event consists in four introductory courses, tackling the basics of their respective topics.
+The other days of the event are designed to allow invited speakers to present and discuss ongoing research and state of the art results.

 ### Monday 10th January 2022

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Time&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Speaker&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Title and abstract |